riverfishie/Puzzle1/README.md

 I wanna make a puzzle game with slippy slidey mechanics :))))
+Console application based at least for the moment.

-So when a player goes in one direction they slide until they hit a wall Like that one Pokemon minigame but with co-ordinates based movements.
+When a player goes in one direction they slide until they hit a wall Like that one Pokemon minigame but with co-ordinates based movements.

 In future versions I want to add things like: